-Ivo looked at it again, this time seeing conduits like those of a complex horn; fibers like those of stringed

-Astruments; drumlike diaphragms; reeds.
-There was no place to blow, no spot to strike; but fingers could to to to the controls and eyes could trace connections.
+Ivo looked at it again, this time seeing conduits like those of a complex horn; fibers like those of stringed instruments; drumlike diaphragms; reeds.
+There was no place to blow, no spot to strike; but fingers could touch controls and eyes could trace connections.